Code-Institute-Submissions/htmltablebuilder/README.md

 The files contents are written back to a newly created worksheet with a HTML prefix and the Route number.

+Saving the html in a txt file as well as writing it back to the worksheet expands future distribution possibilities for the created html code.

 ----------------------------------

 # Testing